Manchester City vs Manchester United Premier League Rivalry

 Famous Rivalry Games

-Man City at Man United on November 7th, 1993: Manchester United fought back from a 2-0 deficit to win 3-2, thanks to two goals from Eric Cantona.
+Man City at Man United - November 7, 1993: Manchester United fought back from a 2-0 deficit to win 3-2, thanks to two goals from Eric Cantona.
 Cantona scored both goals in the following Manchester Derby, bringing United a 2-0 win and becoming a target in future matches.

-Man United at Man City on September 20th, 2009: Manchester United won the first Manchester Derby of the season 4-3, after a close and hard-fought match.
+Man United at Man City - September 20, 2009: Manchester United won the first Manchester Derby of the season 4-3 after a close and hard-fought match.
 Michael Owen scored the winning goal in the last minute of stoppage time.

-Man City at Man United on December 9th, 2012: Robin van Persie helped Manchester United reach a dramatic 3-2 victory in the second Manchester Derby of the season by scoring a deflected free kick goal in the final minutes of stoppage time.
+Man City at Man United - December 9, 2012: Robin van Persie helped Manchester United reach a dramatic 3-2 victory in the second Manchester Derby of the season by scoring a deflected free-kick goal in the final minutes of stoppage time.

 Notable Players and Coach in the Rivalry